nxp-imx/meta-nxp-connectivity/README.md

     # For i.MX8ULP EVK:
     $ cp ${MY_YOCTO}/bld-xwayland-imx8ulp/tmp/deploy/images/imx8ulpevk/imx-image-multimedia-imx8ulpevk.wic.zst ${MY_images}

+    # For i.MX91 EVK:
+    $ cp ${MY_YOCTO}/bld-xwayland-imx91/tmp/deploy/images/imx91evk-iwxxx-matter/imx-image-multimedia-imx91evk-iwxxx-matter.wic.zst ${MY_images}

-You can use the zstd and dd commands to flash the images to a microSD card for i.MX 8M Mini EVK, i.MX6ULL EVK or i.MX93 EVK.
-You can also use the [Universal Update Utility](https://github.com/nxp-imx/mfgtools) to flash the images to a microSD card or EMMC for all 4 boards.
-The microSD card will be used to boot the image on an i.MX 8M Mini EVK, i.MX6ULL EVK or i.MX93 EVK, and the EMMC will be used to boot the image on an i.MX8ULP EVK.
+You can use the zstd and dd commands to flash the images to a microSD card for i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX93 EVK or i.MX91 EVK.
+You can also use the [Universal Update Utility](https://github.com/nxp-imx/mfgtools) to flash the images to a microSD card or EMMC for all 5 boards.
+The microSD card will be used to boot the image on an i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX93 EVK and i.MX91 EVK, and the EMMC will be used to boot the image on an i.MX8ULP EVK.

 For use with the zstd and dd command method, please use the zstd command to unzip this .zst archive, and then use the dd command to program the output file to a microSD card.